litestar-org/litestar/docs/usage/routing/handlers.rst

 the combination of the path ``"/"`` and the HTTP verb ``GET``.
 In this case it will be a HTTP response with a ``Content-Type`` header of ``text/plain``.

-What the :term:`decorator` does is wrap the function or method within a class instance that inherits from :class:`~.handlers.base.BaseRouteHandler`.
-These classes are optimized descriptor classes that record all the data necessary for the given function or method - this includes a modelling of the function signature, which allows for injection of :term:`kwargs <argument>` and :doc:`dependencies </usage/dependency-injection>`, as well as data pertinent to OpenAPI spec generation.

 .. include:: /admonitions/sync-to-thread-info.rst

 Declaring paths